klejeune/teclyn/README.md

 # Teclyn
-A C#/Asp.Net production-ready Framework using CQRS and Event-Sourcing
+A multiplatform C#/Asp.Net production-ready Framework using CQRS and Event-Sourcing

 ## Cleaning in progress
 The Teclyn framework currently uses proprietary elements, and cannot be uploaded on Github in its current form for legal reasons.